aman1588/ansible-project-1/README.md

-# Learning Ansible with a short project
+# Learning Ansible with a project
 I've made a working project to deploy a simple Nginx webserver form the Controller node to the Manager node.
 >project-1